Hiring Employees in India vs Contractors: 2023 Small Business Guide

 One of the biggest reasons small businesses hire workers from India is the reduced overhead.
 However, while you may save more money than you would by hiring someone in the US, there are certainly other factors to consider when hiring in India.

-For one, they are not afraid to job hop—about half of all workers have left a job shortly after starting.
+For one, they are not afraid to job hop—about half of all workers want to change jobs by mid-2025.
 They do this to improve their skills and salary, which means you don’t have to look for only unemployed workers.

 Here are some other things to consider before hiring in the country.